 #5.
 Work on Your Resume and Apply for Jobs

 The best part of enrolling in an online certification course is that it not only guides you about how to become a cloud engineer and pays attention to your resume.

-Build a resume that highlights your skills, certifications, internship, experience; projects worked upon.
+Write a resume that recruiters can’t miss and highlights your skills, certifications, internship, experience; projects worked upon.